-- Quality First Teaching across the curriculum is delivered to meet the needs of all learners and prepare them for the next stage in their education. - Assessment for learning tasks (AFLs) are used at the beginning of many lessons to inform teaching whilst addressing misconceptions and gaps in learning. - In History and Geography lessons, three key questions are used as a tool to ensure specific knowledge and skills are taught in the lesson. - To help the children remember key knowledge a range of strategies are used: spaced learning quizzes, which are revisited throughout the year; memorable first-hand experiences to help children make connections; visual aids; and hooks, which are used at the beginning of units of work to engage children and immerse them in their learning. - We develop local, national and global multi-cultural awareness by embedding British Values across all learning. - Subject specific vocabulary is selected and taught explicitly using the national curriculum.
+- Quality First Teaching across the curriculum is delivered to meet the needs of all learners and prepare them for the next stage in their education. - Assessment for learning tasks (AFLs) are used at the beginning of many lessons to inform teaching whilst addressing misconceptions and gaps in learning. - In History and Geography lessons, three key questions are used as a tool to ensure specific knowledge and skills are taught in the lesson. - To help the children remember key knowledge a range of strategies are used: - 1. spaced learning quizzes, which are revisited throughout the year - 2. knowledge organisers, which include essential information about History, Geography, Science and Computing units - 3.
+Memorable first-hand experiences to help children make connections - 4. visual aids to support all learners - Subject specific vocabulary is selected and taught explicitly using the national curriculum.
 This is progressive across year groups and is displayed in classrooms so the children can refer to it.
 This helps the children to articulate their knowledge and understanding. - Knowledge organisers are used in some subjects to map out key information for each unit of work.
-Children make reference to these in lessons where appropriate and they are also sent home to help parents understand the key knowledge being taught in certain subjects. - 'Show me what you know' activities allow children to demonstrate what they have learnt and what they remember at the end of their unit of learning. - Working walls/displays show the building of knowledge and skills over the course of a unit.
-This includes key vocabulary, maps, timelines, children's work, significant people. - Collaboration is promoted at all levels of school life.
-In lessons children regularly have the opportunity to work in groups or pairs.
+Children make reference to these in lessons where appropriate and they are also sent home to help parents understand the key knowledge being taught in certain subjects. - 'Show me what you know' activities allow children to demonstrate what they have learnt and what they remember at the end of their unit of learning. - We develop multi-cultural awareness by making links in our learning to British Values. - Working walls show the building of knowledge and skills over the course of a unit.
+This includes key vocabulary, maps, timelines, children's work and significant people. - Collaboration is valued greatly and in lessons children regularly have the opportunity to work in groups or pairs.
 The children at Sunning Hill work together through the school council, eco-team and computing champions to develop school life. - Homework promotes independence, choice and wider experiences so that the knowledge and skills acquired in school can be applied to deepen learning. - Reading is at the heart of our curriculum.
 From the outset of their learning, we provide children with high quality Phonics in EYFS and key stage 1 as well as through focused guided reading sessions across schools.
 We actively promote a love of reading, both in school and beyond.
-To support families, we offer stay and read sessions in EYFS and KS1 to model a range of reading strategies.
+To support families, we offer stay and learn sessions in EYFS and KS1.
 Our English curriculum has been developed with reading at the heart of it and class novels are an integral part of developing children's imagination.